sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### pause

-Pause the all running audios
+Pauses the all running audios.

 ```js
 WebAudio.pause()